ericelliott/tinyapp/README.md

 ## Options

-### `.beforeRender`
+### `beforeRender`

 `beforeRender` is a list of application-level promises which all must finish before the render process begins.
-For example, many apps will need i18n translations to load before modules are allowed to render.
-By adding an i18n promise to the application's `beforeRender` queue, you can postpone render until the translations are loaded.
+For example, many apps will need translations to load before modules are allowed to render.
+By adding an i18n (internationalization) promise to the application's `beforeRender` queue, you can postpone render until the translations are loaded.
 Using `beforeRender` can prevent tricky race condition bugs from cropping up, and provide a neat solution if you need a guaranteed way to handle tasks before the modules render.

 You can resolve `beforeRender` promises by listening for an expected event to fire.
 Inside `app.js`:

-    var namespace = 'i18n',
+    var namespace = 'app',
       whenI18nLoaded = app.deferred();

     app.on('translations_loaded.' + namespace, function () {
       whenI18nLoaded.resolve();
     });

-    app('hello', {
+    app.init({
       beforeRender: [whenI18nLoaded.promise()],
     });